benrlodge/isotopeSearchFilter/README.md

-# isotopeSearchFilter jquery plugin
+# isotopeSearchFilter jQuery plugin

-#### This is a jQuery plugin that combines internal page search functionality with the Isotope plugin
+#### This is a super-light jQuery plugin that combines internal page search functionality with the Isotope plugin

 ### Demo:
 [http://benrlodge.github.io/isotopeSearchFilter/](http://benrlodge.github.io/isotopeSearchFilter/)